The 17 Best Chicken Wings in NYC, Hands Down, No Contest

 Jeju Noodle Bar is an upscale Korean ramen restaurant with a Michelin star that you probably wouldn’t immediately associate with fried chicken.
 But among the menu made up of savory, rich ramyun noodle soups, Jeju’s fried chicken wings deserve your attention.
 Consider these the Channel of chicken wings, if you will.
 Jeju knocks it out of the park with these dry-rubbed wings that manage to fit seamlessly into the upscale dining theme.
 Like magic, they’re battered and crispy on the outside but perfectly juicy on the inside.

 679 Greenwich St,; jejunoodlebar.com

 For the best wings Astoria has to offer (in our opinion), head to Blackbird’s.
 This neighborhood spot is a local favorite for its above-average bar food (think: homemade jalapeño poppers, burgers and more).
 But it’s the wings that deserve a place in every order.
-Despite being smothered in buffalo sauce they maintain their crispness, and they come in five flavors: honey BBQ, mild, medium, hot or—for those daring enough—nuclear.
+Despite being smothered in Buffalo sauce they maintain their crispness, and they come in five flavors: honey BBQ, mild, medium, hot or—for those daring enough—nuclear.
 On Thursdays, Blackbirds offers a special menu of wings tossed in a handful of creative sauces like maple chipotle, sweet chili sauce, Caribbean jerk rub and peanut butter sesame with jelly dipping sauce.
-Open for outdoor dining, take-out and delivery.
+They’re open for indoor dining seven days a week.

 41-19 30th Ave., Queens; blackbirdsbar.com